COSC3020/tsp-comparison-sin-2pi/README.md

 **Note:** For the larger inputs runs of Local Search, I started with a 50x50 input, and incremented the size by 50 each time.
 The stopping number was 5000.
 I finished a 2700x2700 matrix in 41 minutes.
 The algorithm was running for just under 7 hours on my machine.

+(I have logs for each run at each input size increment of 50, did not put them all in this figure above.)

 ### Completion Times Graphed for Held-Karp and Local Search
 <img src="tspComp.png" alt="Completed TSP Line Graph" width="500">